A BIT ABOUT ME

 Prior to training to be a counsellor I worked for many years in the NHS, in GP practices, working face to face and over the phone with patients.

-I also worked as a gardener for several years, caring for client’s and their gardens.
+I also worked as a gardener and designer for several years, caring for client’s and their gardens.

 WHAT TYPES OF COUNSELLING DO I OFFER?